As an Amazon Associate we earn from qualifying purchases.

 While all pheasants contain fattier skin than their chicken counterparts, their intermuscular fat is leaner more like a turkey.
 This means that pheasant is not as likely to dry out than a turkey but care must still be taken to ensure juicy results.

 When cooking a roast pheasant you want to maximize moisture retention in the white meat.
-To accomplish this we are going to dry brine the meat and apply extra fat to keep it moist.
+To accomplish this I am going to dry brine the meat and apply extra fat to keep it moist.
 When it comes to brining, you have options for wet and dry; both are effective.

 Most of the time brining discussions are centered around Thanksgiving turkey but since pheasant cooks very similarly to turkey, the technique has much relevance.